BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 arrangement, and neither are the seven enlightenment factors.

-One first needs to go and hear a Noble person’s teaching— understand what they teach—and become a *sotāpanna*, and have the right view developed.
+One first needs to go and hear a Noble person’s teaching— understand what they teach—and become a <span lang="pi">*sotāpanna*</span>, and have the right view developed.
 Then, based on that correct view and standpoint, think about the Dhamma, and when it is recollected, those other enlightenment factors will develop.
 That won’t happen by not having the right view and just thinking about the list of enlightenment factors.

 **Q:** So I shouldn’t think that if I do these seven things, step by step, it will lead to enlightenment.